umair-ali-bhutto/ASCII-Art/README.md

 # ASCII Animation in Command Prompt

 This is a JavaScript program that displays an ASCII animation in the command prompt.
-It uses the `ansi-escapes` library to control the cursor and clear the screen.
+It uses the `ansi-escapes` library to control the cursor, `chalk` library to control rgb() colors.

 ## Prerequisites